revilo1882/CV/README.md

 #### Problem Solver

 Throughout my professional career I have constantly looked for ways to improve and automate processes where possible.
-This has included building excel macros to improve the speed and accuracy of daily tasks and updating financial statement templates to meet any new accounting standard requirements.
+This has included building Excel macros to improve the speed and accuracy of daily tasks and updating financial statement templates to meet any new accounting standard requirements.
 I also enjoy keeping my brain active in my spare time with puzzles, usually playing on an app on my daily commute or before going to bed.

 #### Quick Learner